‘Get India Ready’-Guide

 - Electronics, Ipods, Ipads can be useful; wifi connection is fairly easy to find.
 Remember to carry a converter for the charging point.
 Try and avoid carrying a laptop.

 - Unless you are heading to nightclubs in Delhi and Mumbai, you will not have too many opportunities to party.
 So avoid or carry only one pair of party clothes.
-Goa is very relaxed with what you wear to party but you can’t wear short dresses everywhere as a woman
+Goa is very relaxed with what you wear to a party but you can’t wear short dresses everywhere.
+Especially if you’re a female.
+Thus, this would be a guide to solo female travel in India.

 - It is wise to carry a couple of rolls of toilet paper.
 Invariably hotels have toilet paper and can be purchased easily.
 Trains will not have toilet paper, or if you stop at restaurants on the highway.
-You can buy toilet paper at pharmacies in India also
+You can also buy toilet paper at pharmacies in India.

 - Hand sanitizer is handy, India can be dusty.

 - Small case of medicines, for an upset tummy, motion sickness, head ache etc.

 If travelling between late-November to late-February (Winter in India):

 - North India, in particular Delhi, Agra, Varanasi, Rajasthan and the foothills of the Himalayas, can get pretty cold in the winter.
 Mid-December to late-Jan are the coldest.
 Night time temperatures can drop to 8 to 12° C (50° F).
 Indian hotels do not offer any heating

 - Do carry some warm clothing if travelling during these months.
 Light gloves, something to cover your head and ears, a jacket/pullover

 - Day time temperatures would still be pleasant and the sun is always out towards the afternoon

 - In South India, the hill stations of Munnar and Thekkady can get cold at night (again 8 to 12°C (50° F) at night)

 If travelling between mid-June to mid-September (Monsoon in India):

 - Rainfall in Mumbai, Goa and Kerala can be quite heavy.
 Carrying an umbrella and rain coat is recommended